-Within NPF4 Policy 9 'Quality Homes' there is recognition and encouragement for a significant contribution to housing targets to be made by existing empty homes, or buildings not currently used for residential purposes, being returned or converted to use as homes.
+Within NPF4 Policy 9 'Quality Homes' there is recognition and encouragement for a significant contribution to housing targets to be made by existing empty homes, or buildings not currently used for residential purposes.
 This provides an opportunity to consider how bringing housing back into effective use through remodelling and rehabilitation of existing properties could be promoted through Local Housing Strategies and Local Development Plans.

-https://www.transformingplanning.scot/media/2832/policy-9-guality-homes-pdf-199kb.pdf
+1www.transformingplanning.scot/media/2832/policy-9-quality-homes-pdf-199kb.pdf

-There are currently eleven National Outcomes describing what the Scottish Government wants to achieve, which were reviewed in March 2021 as follows:
+There are currently eleven National Outcomes2 describing what the Scottish Government wants to achieve, which were reviewed in March 2021.
+These are as follows:

 - Children and Young People

-Economy
+- Economy

-Fair Work and Business
+- Fair Work and Business

-International
+- International

-Health

-Culture

-Environment

-- Communities Human Rights
+- Communities

-Education
+- Education